tomaj/hermes/README.md

 ## Priorities

-There is a possibility to declare multiple queues with different priority and ensure that messages in the high priority queue will be processed first.
+You can configure multiple queues with different priority levels to ensure high-priority messages are processed first.

 Example with Redis driver:
 ```php